Kura kaupapa Māori: Te Runanga Nui (national body)

-Types of Kura Kaupapa Māori
+Types of kura Māori

-Different types of kura kaupapa Māori have emerged because of resourcing arrangements used by the Ministry of Education to fund and staff kura.
-All kura kaupapa Māori are co-educational and are part of the compulsory schooling sector of New Zealand state schools.
-Early childhood centres, kohanga Reo and Universities, Technical institutes or whare wananga in New Zealand are not part of the compulsory schooling sector.
+Different types of kura Māori have emerged because of resourcing arrangements used by the Ministry of Education to fund and staff kura.
+All kura Māori are co-educational and are part of the compulsory schooling sector of New Zealand state schools.
+Early childhood centres, kōhanga reo and universities, technical institutes or whare wananga in New Zealand are not part of the compulsory schooling sector.

-Kura Tuatahi (Primary schools)
+Kura tuatahi (primary schools)

-There are three types of primary schools in New Zealand.
-The different types are: full primary, contributing primary, and restricted primary.
-Full primary schools teach children from Years 1 to 8, contributing primary schools teach from Year 7 to 8 and restricted teach children from Years 1 - 6 or from Years 7 - 8.
+There are two types of primary schools in New Zealand.
+They are full primary and contributing primary.
+Full primary schools teach children from Years 0 to 8 and contributing primary schools teach from Years 0 to 6.
 Only children who turn 5 years old are eligible to be enrolled in these schools and the age of children ranges from 5 years old to 13 years old.
-Most of the children who enroll in kura tuatahi (primary school) enrol at a kura after turning 5 and graduating from a kohanga reo (a Māori language learning nest child centre).
+Most of the children who enroll in kura tuatahi (primary school) enrol at a kura after turning 5 and graduating from a kōhanga reo (a Māori language learning nest child centre).

-Kura Arongatahi (Composite schools)
+Kura arongatahi (composite schools)

 Almost all kura arongatahi started as a full primary school.
 Kura arongatahi teach from Years 1 to Years 13.
 The age of children ranges from 5 years old to 18 years old, although in New Zealand education is only compulsory until 16.
 Students enrolled from Year 11 to Year 13 undertake NCEA (National Certificate of Educational Achievement).
 However, before a composite school can award NCEA qualifications, the school must be an accredited provider with the New Zealand Qualifications Authority.
 A school can only become composite once the Minister of Education has approved its change of class application.
 Approval to become a kura arongatahi typically takes two years.
 Funding and staffing of these schools is different from those of kura tuatahi.
 In 2008 there were 15 Kura Kaupapa Māori Te Aho Matua composite schools.
 A composite school in New Zealand can also be classified as an Area school.
-In recognition of becoming an area school or composite school, Te Kura Kaupapa Māori o Māngere, in Mangere, Auckland, changed its name to Te Kura Kaupapa Māori ā rohe o Māngere.
+In recognition of becoming an area school or composite school, Te Kura Kaupapa Māori o Māngere, in Māngere, Auckland, changed its name to Te Kura Kaupapa Māori ā rohe o Māngere.
 Sometimes the Minister of Education will not approve a change of class application to become a full composite school, instead the minister will approve the application so that the school can become a restricted composite school.
 A restricted composite school usually allows a school to teach children from Years 1 to 10.
 Gaining restricted composite status does not limit a school from eventually gaining full composite status in the future, whereby the school is able to teach up to Year 15.